-If you don't need your subscription trip on a particular day, you must call to cancel it.
+If you don't need your subscription trip on a particular day you must call to cancel it.

-You can temporarily suspend your subscription trips, for example if you'll be out of town.
-But subscription trips are not meant to be suspended or changed repeatedly.
-Your subscription trip may be stopped if it is frequently canceled or changed.
+Subscription trips are not meant to be suspended or changed repeatedly.
+WTA may cancel your subscription if it is frequently canceled or changed.